-- architectural masonry concrete block or hard plastered concrete block (for not more than 30% of the total exterior facade wall cladding); - brick (natural, painted in contemporary dark paint colours to match an LRV of 5-22% or be from Groups A-C of the Resene BS5252 Colour Range Paint Palette with a LRV of less than 40%); - painted timber or Linea® weatherboards (in contemporary dark paint colours to match an LRV of 5-22% or be from Groups A-C of the Resene BS5252 Colour Range Paint Palette with a LRV of less than 40%); - natural timber cladding (left to weather, oiled, or stained to match an LRV of 5-22%); - board and batten (stained to match an LRV of 5-22%); - profiled metal in dark colours or be from Groups A-C of the Resene BS5252 Colour Range Paint Palette with a LRV of less than 40%; and - concrete with a low light reflection coefficient (i.e. textured such as board formed or oxide additives).
+- architectural masonry concrete block or hard plastered concrete block (for not more than 30% of the total exterior facade wall cladding); - brick (natural brown, grey or red toned unpainted brick at the discretion of the Developer or painted in contemporary dark paint colours to match an LRV of 5-22% or be from Groups A-C of the Resene BS5252 Colour Range Paint Palette with a LRV of less than 60%); - painted timber or Linea® weatherboards (in contemporary dark paint colours to match an LRV of 5-22% or be from Groups A-C of the Resene BS5252 Colour Range Paint Palette with a LRV of less than 60%); - natural timber cladding (left to weather, oiled, or stained to match an LRV of 5-22%); - board and batten (stained to match an LRV of 5-22%); - profiled metal in dark colours or be from Groups A-C of the Resene BS5252 Colour Range Paint Palette with a LRV of less than 60%; and - concrete with a low light reflection coefficient (i.e. textured such as board formed or oxide additives).